WRAPUP 2-HP to buy 3Com for $3.1 bln; Cisco rivalry heats up

 "Markets have stabilized and companies have more confidence.
 Large companies see this as a chance to fill in their portfolios," he said.

 Goldman Sachs advised 3Com while Morgan Stanley advised HP, which has made more than 45 acquisitions since 2001.
+Thirty of the deals took place since Chief Executive Mark Hurd arrived in 2005.

 HP had been rumored to be looking at Brocade Communications Systems Inc (BRCD.O), a smaller rival to Cisco.
 Brocade shares fell over 4 percent after the 3Com deal was announced.